Oxbull.tech Reaches 24-Hour Volume of $2,867.00 (OXB)

-Oxbull.tech (OXB) traded 1.8% higher against the dollar during the 24-hour period ending at 11:00 AM E.T. on September 29th.
+Oxbull.tech (OXB) traded 1.8% higher against the dollar during the 24-hour period ending at 9:00 AM E.T. on September 30th.
 In the last week, Oxbull.tech has traded down 4.8% against the dollar.
-Oxbull.tech has a total market capitalization of $2.47 million and approximately $2,867.00 worth of Oxbull.tech was traded on exchanges in the last 24 hours.
-One Oxbull.tech coin can now be bought for about $0.33 or 0.00001708 BTC on popular exchanges.
+One Oxbull.tech coin can now be bought for about $0.33 or 0.00001703 BTC on popular exchanges.
+Oxbull.tech has a total market capitalization of $2.46 million and approximately $2,867.00 worth of Oxbull.tech was traded on exchanges in the last 24 hours.

 Here is how similar cryptocurrencies have performed in the last 24 hours: